tbleckert/laramill/README.md

 ### List all subscriptions

-At the moment, Billing only supports 1 subscription per user, but the `all` method still exists:
+At the moment, LaraMill only supports 1 subscription per user, but the `all` method still exists:

 	$user->subscription()->all();